chanodyakavindi/chanodyakavindi/README.md

 - 💬 Ask me about **HTML, CSS, JavaScript, Java & UI/UX...**

--  🤝 I’m available for freelancing in fiverr...

 - 📫 How to reach me **chamothebi@gmail.com**

 - ⚡ Fun fact **Biggest fear - Errors in codes😒**